Spodek Law Group handles tough cases

 There are some key differences between contractors and employees that not every business owner understands.
 It’s not enough to simply state in the contract that someone is a contractor rather than an employee.
 When the IRS decides whether to classify someone as an employee or contractor, they use a “common law” test that examines 20 different factors.
 Most recently, the IRS has started using a test with three categories.
 These are the relationship of the worker to the business, the level of financial control exerted, and the level of behavioral control exerted.

 If you’re the subject of a payroll tax audit, it’s important to prove that you employ contractors rather than employees.
 Tax attorneys understand the differences between these groups and can compile evidence to prove your case.
 If you have found yourself convicted of payroll tax avoidance after an audit, an attorney can help you appeal.
 They will either represent you in court or appeal the ruling to the Appeals Division of the IRS.

 When you can’t prove definitively that you employ contractors, you still have some legal options.
-There was legislation passed several decades ago to make it easier for business owners to hire contractors that didn’t pass the 20-part test.
-This legislation provided relief to business owners, but it isn’t part of official IRS codes.
-A lot of tax attorneys don’t know about it because they haven’t studied it.
-But it can help you appeal an IRS judgment.
+Legislation passed several decades ago provides relief to business owners who hire contractors that don’t pass the 20-part test, making it easier to appeal an IRS judgment.